semente/bak/README.md

 $ bak -s1024 user@remote:backups/`hostname -s`
 ```

-If a previous backup was made before (i.e. there is a `.bak` file in
+If there is a previous backup (i.e. there is a `.bak` file in the
-the current directory) the next backup will ignore any files older
+current directory) the next backup will ignore any files older than
-than the *lastfile* `.bak`.
-You must use the option `-f` to force a
+the *lastfile* `.bak`.
+You must use the option `-f` to force a full
-full backup, as shown in the next example.
+backup, as shown in the next example.

 **Force full backups and use a specific recipient encryption key:**